cloudbeds/CB-API-TinyPointOfSale.Android.iOS/README.md

 # CB-API-TinyPointOfSale-Mobile-Devices-App
-This project contains sample code (C#) for an application demonstrating how to use the APIs needed for Point of Sale application that integrates with Cloudbeds.
+This project contains sample code (C#) for an application demonstrating how to use the APIs needed for a Point of Sale application that integrates with Cloudbeds.
 The application is targeted at Android and iOS plaforms and written in C# (it uses the Xamarin mobile app framework which can be installed on top of Visual Studio).

 1. To use this application you will need to FIRST use the **CB-API-Explorer** (https://github.com/cloudbeds/CB-API-Explorer) sample to create an XML file that contains the access tokens (i.e. secrets) this application uses to log into your Cloudbeds property: